- This event has passed.

 April 14 @ 7:00 pm - 8:00 pm

 Sarah Abrevaya Stein, François Matarasso in conversation with Paris Chronakis.

 As part of its Excavation-Confrontation-Repair?
-Family Histories of the Holocaust events series, The Wiener Holocaust Library is delighted to host a panel discussion of new works that explore Sephardi family microhistories of the Holocaust, led by Dr Paris Chronakis.
-An expert on the history and memory of Greek Jewry, Chronakis will lead Professor Sarah Abrevaya Stein and François Matarasso in conversation.
-Stein will speak about her book based on the copious Levy family papers, which helped chronicle Sephardi Jewish life across and beyond the Ottoman Empire, Family Papers: A Sephardic Journey through the Twentieth Century (2020), and Matarasso, will discuss his father’s and grandfather’s memoirs, published in Talking Until Nightfall: Remembering Jewish Salonica, 1941-44 (2020).
+Family Histories of the Holocaust events series, The Wiener Holocaust Library was delighted to host a panel discussion of new works that explore Sephardi family microhistories of the Holocaust, led by Dr Paris Chronakis.
+An expert on the history and memory of Greek Jewry, Chronakis lead Professor Sarah Abrevaya Stein and François Matarasso in conversation.
+Stein spoke about her book based on the copious Levy family papers, which helped chronicle Sephardi Jewish life across and beyond the Ottoman Empire, Family Papers: A Sephardic Journey through the Twentieth Century (2020), and Matarasso, discussed his father’s and grandfather’s memoirs, published in Talking Until Nightfall: Remembering Jewish Salonica, 1941-44 (2020).

 About the speakers: